QuentinPerez/42-toolkit/srcs/libc/f_error/README.md

 ## How to use ?

-You can see example [here](https://github.com/QuentinPerez/42-toolkit/tree/master/examples/c/f_error).
+You can see example [here](https://github.com/QuentinPerez/42-toolkit/tree/master/examples/libc/f_error).

 ## Warning

-You should add -DD_ERRORS_ON to CFLAGS or compile in debug with [Makefile](https://github.com/QuentinPerez/42-toolkit/tree/master/srcs/Makefile)
+You should add <code>-DD_ERRORS_ON</code> to CFLAGS or compile in debug with [Makefile](https://github.com/QuentinPerez/42-toolkit/tree/master/srcs/Makefile)

 ## License